easy-smpc/easy-smpc/README.md

 4. The final perspective shows the result of the secure addition of all variables.

 ## Command line version
 There is also a command line version of EasySMPC.
-After [building](#build-from-source) use the jar easy-smpc-cli-*{Version}*.jar as a creator and as two participants or more.
-The command line version only supports the automated mode.
+After [building](#build-from-source) or downloading from [our releases page](https://github.com/prasser/easy-smpc/releases) use the jar easy-smpc-cli-*{Version}*.jar either as a creator or a participant.
+The command line version only supports the _automatic mode_.

 ### Creator
 Execute the program with `java -jar easy-smpc-cli-*{Version}*.jar -create -l STUDY_NAME -b FILES_PATH_VARIABLES -d FILES_PATH_DATA -f PARTICIPANTS -a EMAIL_ADDRESS -p PASSWORD -i IMAP_HOST -x IMAP_PORT -y IMAP_ENCRYPTION -s SMTP_HOST -z SMTP_PORT -q SMTP_ENCRYPTION`.
 The parameters mean to the following:
-1. `-create`: Indicates the creation of a new EasySMPC process
+1. `-create`: Indicates the creation of a new EasySMPC process.
 2. `-l STUDY_NAME`: Name/title of the study.
 Muste be same same for the creator and all participants.
-3. `-b FILE_PATH_VARIABLES`: The names of the variables to exchange in Excel or CSV-files with one row or column in the format *firstFile.xlsx,secondFile.csv*
+3. `-b FILE_PATH_VARIABLES`: The path to the Excel or CSV-files storing the variable names in the format *firstFile.xlsx,secondFile.csv,...*.
+The data needs to be row-oriented and must have at least one column.
+In the case of more than one column, EasySMPC will concatenate all columns of a row into single column and use this as the name of the variable.
+The variable names are shared with all participants.
-4. `-d FILE_PATH_DATA`: The data to add in Excel or CSV-files with two rows or columns in the format *firstFile.xlsx,secondFile.csv*.
-The first row/column will be used as the name of the variable, the second will be used as the value with only numbers and a point or comma as decimal separator.
-Variables for which no value can be found will be set to zero for the creator.
+4. `-d FILE_PATH_DATA`: The path to the Excel or CSV-files storing the creator's data in the format *firstFile.xlsx,secondFile.csv,...*.
+The data needs to be row-oriented and must have at least two columns.
+The last column is regarded as the data value and therefore must always contain numbers only.
+One dot a as a decimal separator is allowed but not necessary.
+In case of exact two columns, the first column will be regarded as the sole name.
+In the case of more than two columns, EasySMPC will concatenate all columns of a row but the last column to a single column and match this name with the variable names defined with `-b`.
+Variable names for which no value can be found will be set to zero.
 5. `-f FILE_PATH_PARTICIPANTS`: The names and e-mail addresses of the participants in the form *name1,emailAddress1;name2,emailAddress2;name3,emailAddress3...*.
 The first name and e-mail address will be the creator.
 The e-mail addresses in this parameter will always be the e-mail addresses used for receiving (see parameters `-a` and `-v`).
 6. `-a EMAIL_ADDRESS`: E-mail address to be used.
 If the parameter `-v` is set, this parameter will only be used for the receiving mail address.
 7. `-m PASSWORD`: Password of the e-mail address used.
 If the parameter `-v` is set, this parameter will be used as password for the receiving mail address.